Buy Now... Saved Later

 Buy Now...
-Saved Later is the second studio album by British metal band One Minute Silence, the follow-up to Available in All Colors.
+Saved Later is the second studio album by Irish metal band One Minute Silence, the follow-up to Available in All Colors.
 It was released in April 2000 on V2 Records and was dedicated "to the memory of Neville Anthony Lynch".
 In contrast to the hip-hop-metal tinge the first album had, Buy Now...
 Saved Later has a more traditional guitar-metal sound, produced by Colin Richardson.

 The cover art features a woman with devil horns, seemingly made of (or at least covered with) dollar notes and holding a Bible in her right hand, and a bitten apple in the left (a reference to temptation).
 Behind her is a grey One Minute Silence logo which also appears on the CD, on a black background.
 The song "Holy Man" appears in the 2000 video game ECW Anarchy Rulz.